Posted in Faith, Family

 I’m not sure exactly where my road leads now, but I definitely believe that God is present and loving.
 I know He is my judge, but also my Heavenly Father.
 He has me in the palm of His hand, and nothing can take me from that place….ever again.

 My goal is to use this blog to examine some special times in my life, from my past and present.
 I write because I like to write.
-Sometimes writing out certain experiences helps me to see something differently, and if I can help you see Christ from a different perspective, than I am accomplishing my ultimate goal.
+Sometimes writing out certain experiences helps me to see something differently, and if I can help you see Christ from a different perspective, then I am accomplishing my ultimate goal.

 Thanks for reading, and be blessed!